TaitoUnited/full-stack-template/CONFIGURATION.md

 > Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

 * [ ] All done

+## Uptime monitoring for production

+Run `taito open uptime` and configure uptime checks and alerts for all critical endpoints of your application.
+Use the existing policies as an example.
+Don't forget to test that the alerts work ok (for example, enable basic auth temporarily for production).

+TODO: Use terraform for uptime monitoring rules

+* [ ] Production done